What is Crude Glycerine Used For?

 First of all, let’s get started by knowing about crude glycerine here is a simple polyol compound.

-A polyol is an organic compound which is made up of many hydroxyl groups.
+A polyol is an organic compound that is made up of many hydroxyl groups.
 It appears to be brownish in color due to the impurities.
 It is observed to be odourless which tastes sweet and non-toxic to humans.

 One fact to be noted is that crude glycerine is also known as glycerol.